TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 These specifications make the Raspberry Pi 5 a cost-effective yet powerful solution, capable of supporting both the current needs and future expansions of the drone tracking system.

-## Interface with Other Subsystems -> Stopped Fixing Here, Sorry :(
+## Interface with Other Subsystems
 ​
 The central computer subsystem, implemented on a Raspberry Pi 5, interfaces with two components: external drones broadcasting Remote ID (RID) data, and a local server hosted on the Pi.
 It receives RID signals over integrated Bluetooth and Wi-Fi radios, processes the data, and transmits the extracted information to the server via a local HTTP interface.